FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

-    You will probably want to disable the automatic route generation (``@NoRoute``) for routes using the body converter, and instead define the routes manually to avoid having the deserialized, typehinted objects (``$post`` in this example) appear in the route as a parameter.
+    You will probably want to disable the automatic route generation (``@NoRoute``) for routes using the body converter, and instead define the routes manually to avoid having the deserialized, type hinted objects (``$post`` in this example) appear in the route as a parameter.

 Now, in the following example, the request body will be deserialized into a new